promet/eas-demosite/README.md

 Prod
 -----
 This script is intended to run on a production environment.
-Use `mods_purge` in the environment directory to disbale modules not needed on development or staging.
+Use `mods_purge` in the environment directory to disable modules not needed on development or staging.